ratopi/ratopi.github.io/_posts/2024-03-22-erlang-oop.md

 # Is Erlang a functional language?

-Yes, because functions can be handle as any other.
+Yes, because functions can be handled as any other type.

 Tail recursion is another thing.
 (Just compare a stack trace of Java with one of Erlang ... and you will understand.)